One-Day Car Insurance

 You’re renting a car for a short time

-Rental insurance is a great option when traveling.
-You can purchase it from the rental agent, check with your insurance provider for a better deal or contact your credit card issuer, as many offer rental insurance if you pay with their card.
+Rental insurance is a great option when traveling and you need more than one day of car insurance.
+You can purchase coverage from the rental agent, check with your insurance provider for a better deal or contact your credit card issuer because many credit card companies offer rental insurance if you pay with their cards.

 Alabama